SonarBeserk/impactmapper/README.md

 ## Modes

 The mapper supports two modes, horizontal and vertical.
 The horizontal mode matches what the impact maps site while the vertical looks more like a tree.
+You can view examples in the [Examples folder](examples/).

 ## Development